Tontonjo/proxmox_toolbox/README.md

 - Configure email service to send system and proxmox notifications (postfix)
 - Enhance security a bit with the following:
 - -Enable fail 2 ban with default configuration for sshd, proxmox virtual environement and backup server (credits to [inettgmbh](https://github.com/inettgmbh/fail2ban-proxmox-backup-server)
-- -Create another user with sudo rights
+- - Create another user with sudo rights
-- -Disable root ssh login
+- - Disable root ssh login
-- -Create another Proxmox administrator and disabling Root user
+- - Create another Proxmox administrator and disabling Root user

 ## USAGE
 You can use this tool either with: